 The Staff Nurses/Head Nurses of the respective Teaching Institution shall be nominated as invigilators in case of insufficiency of Nursing Tutors.

-- The Director of Medical Education, Telangana State, Hyderabad shall made payment of remuneration to the staff involved in the matter.
+The Director of Medical Education, Telangana State, Hyderabad shall make payment of remuneration to the staff involved in the matter.